Keion White: New England Patriots

-White was selected by the New England Patriots in the second round, 46th overall, in the 2023 NFL draft.
-As a rookie, he appeared in 16 games and started four in the 2023 season.
-He finished with one sack, 26 total tackles (12 solo) and three passes defended.
+White was selected by the New England Patriots in the second round (46th overall) in the 2023 NFL draft.
+As a rookie, he finished with a sack, 26 total tackles (12 solo) and three pass deflections in 16 games and four starts.

 In the 2024 season, White helped the Patriots to a Week 1 victory on the road in Cincinnati Bengals with 2.5 sacks on quarterback Joe Burrow.
-Along with White's 2.5 sacks he had four total tackles, two tackles for a loss, and three quarterback hits.
+Along with White's 2.5 sacks, he had four total tackles, two tackles for a loss, and three quarterback hits.

 San Francisco 49ers

 On October 29, 2025, White and a conditional 2026 seventh-round pick were traded to the San Francisco 49ers in exchange for a 2026 sixth-round pick.